Changhai996/VIP/README.md

 ```
 The output file with suffix hhblit_annotation.tsv is the annotation file, you should carefully check the results with probability > 95 which need serious consideration (check the other hits in the list)

-### 9. Manual curation
+### 10. Manual curation

 For those in “manual check” category, you can look through their annotations in "dramv-annotate/annotations.tsv" and "hhblit_annotation.tsv" in which each gene of every contig is a line and has annotation from multiple databases.
 This step is hard to standardize, but below are some criteria based on our experience.

 Criteria for calling a contig viral:
-Structural genes, hallmark genes, depletion in annotations or enrichment for hypotheticals (~10% genes having non-hypothetical annotations)
+😁Structural genes, hallmark genes, depletion in annotations or enrichment for hypotheticals (~10% genes having non-hypothetical annotations)
-Lacking hallmarks but >=50% of annotated genes hit to a virus and at least half of those have viral bitcore >100 and the contig is <50kb in length
+😄Lacking hallmarks but >=50% of annotated genes hit to a virus and at least half of those have viral bitcore >100 and the contig is <50kb in length
-Provirus: Integrase/recombinase/excisionase/repressor, enrichment of viral genes on one side
+😊Provirus: Integrase/recombinase/excisionase/repressor, enrichment of viral genes on one side （need further check out ）
-Provirus: “break” in the genome: gap between two genes corresponding to a strand switch, higher coding density, depletion in annotations, and an enrichment for phage genes on one side
+☺️Provirus: “break” in the genome: gap between two genes corresponding to a strand switch, higher coding density, depletion in annotations, and an enrichment for phage genes on one side  need further check out ）
-Few annotations only ~1-3 genes, but with at least half hitting to viruses, and where the genes hitting cells have a bitscore no more than 150% that of the viral bitscores and/or viral bitscores are >100
-LPS (lipopolysaccharide) looking regions if also has very strong hits to viral genes bitscore > 100

 Criteria for callling a contig non-viral:
-/>3x cellular like genes than viral, nearly all genes annotated, no genes hitting to only viruses and no viral hallmark genes
+😫/>3x cellular like genes than viral, nearly all genes annotated, no genes hitting to only viruses and no viral hallmark genes
-Lacking any viral hallmark genes and >50kb
+😩Lacking any viral hallmark genes and >50kb
-Strings of many obvious cellular genes, with no other viral hallmark genes.
+😣Strings of many obvious cellular genes, with no other viral hallmark genes.
 Examples encountered in our benchmarking include 1) CRISPR Cas, 2) ABC transporters, 3) Sporulation proteins, 4) Two-component systems, 5) Secretion system.
 Some of these may be encoded by viruses, but are not indicative of a viral contig without further evidence.
-Multiple plasmid genes or transposases but no clear genes hitting only to viruses
+😖Multiple plasmid genes or transposases but no clear genes hitting only to viruses
-Few annotations, only ~1-3 genes hitting to both viruses and cellular genes but with stronger bitscores for the cellular genes.
+☹️Few annotations, only ~1-3 genes hitting to both viruses and cellular genes but with stronger bitscores for the cellular genes.
-LPS looking regions if no strong viral hits.
-Enriched in genes commonly associated with Lipopolysaccharide or LPS, such as epimerases, glycosyl transferases, acyltransferase, short-chain dehydrogenase/reductase, dehydratase
-Genes annotated as Type IV and/or Type VI secretion system surrounded by non-viral genes
-Few annotations, only ~1-3 genes all hitting to cellular genes (even if bitscore <100) with no viral hits

-Lastly, user beware that any provirus boundary predicted by VirSorter 2 and/or checkV is an approximate estimate only (calling “ends” is quite a challenging problem in prophage discovery), and needs to be manually inspected carefully too, especially for AMG studies.
+‼️Lastly, user beware that any provirus boundary predicted by VirSorter 2 and/or checkV is an approximate estimate only (calling “ends” is quite a challenging problem in prophage discovery), and needs to be manually inspected carefully too, especially for AMG studies.